-Trust law offers a basic legal structure for trusts.
+The TL offers a basic legal structure for trusts.
 It clearly states that a testamentary trust is one category of trusts permitted by law.
-Article 13 of the trust law provides that, for the creation of a testamentary trust, the provisions related to the will shall be observed.
+Article 13 of the TL provides that, for the creation of a testamentary trust, the provisions related to the will shall be observed.
 China's rapid economic development, as well as the rapid accumulation of family wealth, has provided great opportunities and challenges for the development of trusts in China.
-In recent years, trust companies and their trust products have been heatedly discussed and drawn the attention of both the general public and the wealthy class.
+In recent years, trust companies and their trust products have been discussed heatedly and drawn the attention of both the general public and the wealthy class.
 Nevertheless, even against such a background, testamentary trusts are still a blank area in China.
-The reasons are as follows:
+The reasons are as follows.

 a.
-The financial licence system
+Financial licence system

-According to Article 7 of the Measures for the Administration of Trust Companies, the establishment of a trust company shall be approved by the China Banking Regulatory Commission and a financial licence shall be obtained.
+According to Article 7 of Measures for the Administration of Trust Companies, the establishment of a trust company shall be approved by the China Banking Regulatory Commission and a financial licence shall be obtained.
 Without prior approval from the China Banking Regulatory Commission, no unit or individual may engage in a trust business, and no operating unit is permitted to use the phrase 'trust company' in its name, unless otherwise provided by law.

-Although Article 24 of the trust law provides that a natural person can become a trustee, in practice, a natural person trustee is very rare.
+Although Article 24 of the TL provides that a natural person can become a trustee, in practice, a natural person trustee is very rare.
 The financial licence system imposes strict restrictions on the qualifications of trust companies.
-According to the latest government statistics, there are only 68 trust companies with financial licences in China, as of March 2021.
+According to the latest government statistics, as of March 2021, there were only 68 trust companies with financial licences in China.